 - Paid media: Channels that require money to distribute your content or ads.
 That means social media ads and paid media partnerships, not necessarily big billboards or multi-million dollar Super Bowl ads.

 Investing in acquisition on social media, for example, is a great strategy.
 But beware!
 All that glitters is not gold.
-Spending money on social media ads and seeing thousands of visitors on your page can just be vanity metrics that get you to invest again.
-If these visitors don’t spend a significant amount of time on your page, it was unqualified traffic to begin with.
+Spending money on social media ads and seeing thousands of visitors on your page can be vanity metrics that get you to invest again.
+If these visitors don’t spend significant time on your page, it was unqualified traffic to begin with.
 This probably means that you might be targeting the wrong people.

 - Earned media: Channels that require relationships with (media) contacts who have established an audience.
 For instance: media relations, investor relations, and word-of-mouth.